-One reviewer was uncertain about the specific population being evaluated, questioned why immigration was not expected, and recommended clarifying statements about the number of locations considered and the geographic range of the subspecies.
-A statement that IUCN assessment criteria were applied to the regional (Florida) population of the Marian's marsh wren was added to the list of assumptions and conclusions.
-The BRG included rationale for not anticipating a rescue effect from extra-regional populations in the report.
-However, supporting information for this decision was added to the Regional Assessment section of the work sheet.
-A statement that the number of locations refers to the IUCN criterion for locations potentially threatened by a single event (e.g., hurricane or oil spill) was added to the list of assumptions and conclusions.
-The Geographic Range and Distribution section was reworded to improve clarity.
-Information on distribution based on transects in two counties was unpublished FWC data and is cited parenthetically in the text.
+A third reviewer was uncertain about the specific population being evaluated and questioned why immigration was not expected.
+A statement that the assessment criteria were applied to the regional (Florida) population of the Worthington's marsh wren was added to the list of assumptions and conclusions.
+The BRG's rationale for not anticipating a rescue effect from extra-regional populations was clarified in the Regional Assessment section of the work sheet in response to a question raised by this reviewer.
 This additional information did not result in changes to the findings or staff recommendations.